 Please note that the data in this publication is based on unplanned attendances only.
 It does not include Recall/Return Planned data and the New Planned category that was introduced as part of the Redesign of Urgent care.

 The information includes trends in the number of attendances and admissions and performance against the 4 hour standard.
 Please take into account the notes and metadata when interpreting this data.

-The weekly Emergency Department Activity and Waiting Times publication was also released on 3 March 2020 including new data for the week ending 23 February 2020.
-This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS Boards on the number of attendances and 4, 8, and 12 hour waits.
+The weekly Emergency Department Activity and Waiting Times publication was also released on 7 March 2023 including new data for the week ending Sunday 26 February 2023.
+This weekly publication covers Emergency Departments only.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.